engintop/TaskProject/README.md

 BeinConnect Supscription Cases

-There is 3 Test Cases inside the project that are include Selecting package , Registration and Payment scenarios prepared via using Java , Selenium and TestNG.
+There are 3 Test Cases inside the project that include Selecting package type , Registration panel and Payment process scenarios prepared via using Java , Selenium and TestNG.